karenfreemansmith/Epic-JavaWk4-WildlifeTracker/README.md

 For questions, concerns, or suggestions please email karenfreemansmith@gmail.com

 ## Known Issues
-* Trying to use constants broke SQL statements, need to find somewhere else to use them
-* Broken throws exception - not catching correct error to activate catch block
+* Pages listing animals or sightings load extremely slow
+* Getting some duplicate entries on sightings for no apparent reason (extended classes only)
-* Broken attempt(s) to join tables and sort pokemon from real animals - both show where only one is wanted
+* Broken attempt(s) to join tables and sort Pokemon from real animals - both show where only one is wanted
-* Pages with lists load extremely slow...

 ## Technologies Used
 Java, JUnit, Spark, PostgreSQL, Gradle